RedPointGlobal/redpoint-rpi/docs/migration.md

 - **ODBC ConfigMap**: The `odbc-config` ConfigMap, `ODBCINI` environment variable, and `postStart` lifecycle hook no longer exist.
 - **Snowflake**: Changed from ConfigMap to Secret. `ConfigMapName` is now `secretName`, `ConfigMapFilePath` is now `mountPath`.

 When you generate your fresh v7.7 overrides, these blocks will not be present.
 All data warehouse connections are now configured as connection strings in the RPI client interface after deployment.
-See [Step 6: Update Data Warehouse Connections](#6-update-data-warehouse-connections) in the Upgrade Steps for connection string formats and examples.
+See [Step 6: Update Data Warehouse Connections](#6-update-data-warehouse-connections) in the Perform Upgrade section for connection string formats and examples.

 </details>